Ghost Stories of the Yorkshire Dales

 The Children of Thruscross Reservoir

-Technically not Wharfedale but just a stone’s throw away is Thruscross Reservoir, the largest of the Washburn reservoirs.
+Technically not Wharfedale but just a stone’s throw away is Thruscross Reservoir, the largest of the Washburn valley reservoirs.
 Whilst the water there is a source of the local drinking water, did you know that under the water there lies an immersed village?

 Always the perfect setting for a super creepy tale, right?